podcast

 Episode 77: Aggregation and Bundling, NFL Black Friday Viewership Numbers, Latest DTC Profitability

-This week we discuss some of the latest news and rumors around bundling and aggregation of streaming services, the impact that wholesale rates have on DTC profitability, and the lack of data in the market to prove that bundling reduces churn.
-We also cover the viewership numbers from Prime Video's first NFL Black Friday game, Amazon's new licensing deal with NASCAR, and Charter's recently launched mobile broadband service that limits video streaming quality to 480p.Podcast produced by Security Halt Media
+This week, we discuss some of the latest news and rumors around bundling and aggregation of streaming services, the impact of wholesale rates on DTC profitability, and the lack of market data to prove that bundling reduces churn.
+We also cover viewership numbers for Prime Video's first NFL Black Friday game, Amazon's new licensing deal with NASCAR, and Charter's recently launched mobile broadband service, which limits video streaming quality to 480p.Podcast produced by Security Halt Media

 2023-12-03